 Clamshell laptops technically already fold closed, but a foldable device refers to the display itself.
 So a foldable laptop would have its display folded in half, with the bottom half being used as a software keyboard or with a physical keyboard slid over the top of it.

 The big challenge facing foldable laptops is what material to make the display out of.
 Smartphones have settled on using ultrathin glass, and that’s thanks largely to the Samsung foldable lineup like the Galaxy Z Fold and Galaxy Z Flip.
-There is no consensus on what display material is best for laptops, though.
-Compared to the foldable smartphone market (which is still very small), there are next to no foldable laptops available.
+There is no consensus on what display material is best for

 As Notebookcheck points, out, The Elec report takes hints in the supply chain to give a glimpse of what is being used.
 LG and SK IE Technology appear to be providing HP with 10,000 flexible OLED displays made from a thin polyimide film.
 That’s the same material that was used in the original Galaxy Z Fold.